-PASADENA – Raul R. Rodriguez’s famed career as an award-winning float designer for the Tournament of Roses Parade, where he was often seen with this blue hyacinth macaw, Sebastian, was as colorful as his extravagant works.
+PASADENA –Raul R. Rodriguez’s famed career as an award-winning float designer for the Tournament of Roses Parade, where he was often seen with this blue hyacinth macaw, Sebastian, was as colorful as his extravagant works.

 Rodriguez, who graduated from Cal State Long Beach in 1969 as an illustration major, designed 528 Rose Parade floats during his 38-year career and won the Sweepstakes Trophy, the parade’s highest honor for most beautiful entry with outstanding floral presentation and design, 31 times – more than any other designer.

 Rodriguez, 71, who died in Pasadena in 2015, and his work are the topic of “Mr. Rose Parade,” a six-minute tribute video that was made earlier this year and sent to the Smithsonian Institution’s American History Collection.
-The Smithsonian Institution also may acquire some of Rodriguez’s work, but no agreements have been finalized yet, said Robert Cash, Rodriguez’s husband.

 “Raul made a tremendous impact on the Rose Parade,” Jim Hynd, who collaborated with Rodriguez for 20 years said in the video.

 Rod Velasquez, who graduated from CSULB’s film and electronic arts department in 2015, and Zachary Stewart, a senior in the program, were commissioned by a Glendale marketing company to make the video, which was part of a tribute display at this year’s pre-Rose Parade exhibit.